 MotionMap has its own feedback page within the app, and comments or enquiries about the screens can be emailed to email@example.com.

 Following initial feedback from users, we’ve already made several updates to the app that are now live (make sure you ‘update’ the app if your phone doesn’t install them automatically).
 These include making it clearer which side of the road the bus stops are on, plus the ability to plan future journeys!

 Smart screens showing the latest travel updates and useful visitor information are also being trialled at key interchanges to make it easier for people to find their way around the city.

-The city’s first Digital Wayfinding Screens have been put up outside Cambridge Station – providing much-needed signposting for visitors – with more screens being installed at Trumpington Park & Ride site over the summer.
+The city’s first Digital Wayfinding Screens have been put up outside Cambridge Station and at the Trumpington Park & Ride – providing much-needed signposting for visitors.

-The interactive screen also provide useful visitor information including a city map, local places of interest, suggested walking and cycle routes.
+The interactive screens also provide useful visitor information including a city map, local places of interest, suggested walking and cycle routes.